 Squaring the differences ensures both that cell values must be non-negative and that larger differences are weighted more than smaller differences.
 A cell can never subtract from the chi-squared value.

 Larger values represent a greater difference between your sample data and the null hypothesis.
 Chi-squared tests are one-tailed tests rather than the more familiar two-tailed tests.
 The test determines whether the entire set of differences exceeds a significance threshold.
 If your χ2 passes the limit, your results are statistically significant!
-You can reject the null hypothesis and conclude that the variables are not independent.
+You can reject the null hypothesis and conclude that the variables are dependent–a relationship exists.

 Related post: One-tailed and Two-tailed Hypothesis Tests